knighthunter09/nine-gold-tc/docs/README.md

 You can customize any of these keys using command line parameters or system variables if you want to.

 ## Deployment
-You can run below mvn command to run application directly, this application will automatically restart if you change code.
+You can run below mvn command to run application directly.
+The app will automatically reload if you change any of the source files.
 ``` bash
 mvn clean install
 cd backend